Platinum Versus Gold: Both Precious Metals But Which Is More Precious?

 Each metal has different trading characteristics.
 Gold is an extremely liquid market.
 Each day buyers and sellers trade huge volumes of gold on world markets.

-One can make arguments on both sides as to which metal is more precious however, the price relationship between platinum and gold often answers that question at any point in time.
+One can make arguments on both sides as to which metal is more precious, but the price relationship between platinum and gold often answers that question at any point in time.

 When gold is more expensive than platinum the market tells us it is more precious and vice versa.